Rookeh/GameTracker/readme.md

 ## What doesn't work (yet!)

- - Library sorting!
- - The grid view sometimes does not update when a filter is changed, selecting another UI element or changing another filter may cause the state to update when this happens.
  - Probably a whole bunch of other stuff I haven't noticed yet. :)

 ## What needs to be added / improved: